Links vs orange

 How to prevent an unnatural links penalty

-If you haven’t received a manual action against your website yet, you may be wondering what you can do to prevent getting penalized altogether.
-Here are our top tips.
+If you haven’t been issued a manual action against your website yet, you may be wondering what you can do to prevent getting penalized in the first place.

 checklist